Continuing Education in Fashion Design / Merchandising

 Earn a degree in fashion design / merchandising from an accredited college

 One of the best ways to prepare for a career in fashion design / merchandising is through a college education.
 A Continuing Education will help you develop entry level skills, general fashion design / merchandising know how and the basic fashion design / merchandising experience you need to start your career off right.
 You may also consider a Graduate Certificate in Fashion Design / Merchandising to help you take your education and career to the next level.
-Take the first step to success by selecting a fashion design / merchandising school below.
+Please select fashion design / merchandising school below.

 What classes will I take to get a degree in Fashion Design/Merchandising?